28ede1/untitled-asteroids-repo/README.md

 ## Known Issues/Features to add

 * BUG: game freezes for a bit when choosing a new city for the first time.
 Likely to do with the Weather API.
 (When ran using python Game.py)
-* FEATURE: implement a different difficulty selection system for main.py (for running the game via browser) that uses a very large dictionary to select difficulty rather than using a get request for the weather api
 * BUG: Screen sizing and mouse cursor position is off (depending on device) when running the web version
 * FEATURE: implement a save/load file system somehow for the web version